nfriess/logipi/audio_player/doc/fpga_overview.md

 In the final deployment there is no Raspberry Pi connected and so this code is not used, but remains compiled in.

-**NOTE:** Initially the code was written to use the I2S protocol instead of driving D-to-As directly.
-Many parts of the code still reference i2s instead of dac.

 ## Interconnections